5GVckyy/p/README.md

+# Heroku News
-# Starting November 28, 2022, free Heroku Dynos, Redis and PostgreSQL will no longer be available
+Starting November 28, 2022, free Heroku Dynos, Redis and PostgreSQL will no longer be available
 > https://blog.heroku.com/next-chapter

 > Since then this repository is archived.
 Get [Github Developers student pack](https://education.github.com/pack) if you're looking for free hosting and other services.